 Less than two weeks away from the start of the Premier League season and Arsenal supporters have reason to feel optimistic.
 Last season ended with the FA Cup, the Gunners’ first silverware in some time, and during the transfer window, Le Boss has been far from idle, with new boys Sanchez, Debuchy, and Ospina.

 We’re expecting good crowds at our home pub, Maggie McGarry’s for the Arsenal match-viewings.
 There are the Gooners who’ve been there from the beginning, those we’ve added each season, and no doubt, we’ll see some new faces, their appetites whetted by the recent World Cup.

 So who are the Bay Area Gooners?
 We started almost nine years ago with a desire to watch Arsenal Football Club with other dedicated Gunners fans.
-And it’s become an eclectic group -Americans, British ex-pats, South Africans, Hungarians, black, white, straight, gay, you name it, Gooners from all walks of life – united by their love of this North London football side.
+And it’s become an eclectic group -Americans, British ex-pats, South Africans, Hungarians, black, white, straight, gay, women, men, you name it, Gooners from all walks of life – united by their love of this North London football side.

 What should you expect when coming to Maggie’s for the first time?
 If you’re a Gooner, you’re family.
 There’s cheering, singing, collective moaning, drinking, shouting, laughing, and all round camaraderie.

 We don’t always agree on players, team selection, or match tactics, but when the team takes the pitch, we’re united behind the 11 wearing the Arsenal kits.

 What we won’t put up with is drunken incivility, racial abuse, sexism and misogyny, homophobia and the like.
 The brilliant thing is we hardly need to say this, because Arsenal supporters by and large, are intelligent, enlightened, and worldly folks.